mikechi4/remind-me/README.md

+Install packages
+`npm install`

 To run react
 `npm start`

 To run node:
+* Makesure you have Mongo running locally
 ### `cd src/src/server` then `nodemon server.js`

 ### To have node send emails